Skip to main content

 • Desired frequency → Weekly

-• Important prospect → On
+• Posts per prospect → 1

 Why it works: Ensures you maintain consistent weekly touchpoints with your most important active deals, keeping momentum during long sales cycles.